Rupert28/WeatherFlow/README.txt

 == Acknowledgments ==

 * Thanks to [OpenWeatherMap](https://openweathermap.org/) for their API and icons, which power the weather data for this plugin.
+* Thanks to [Owl Carousel](https://owlcarousel2.github.io/OwlCarousel2/) for their jQuery carousel.